 New Jersey pesticide regulations are more stringent that Federal USEPA regulations.
 To protect human health and the environment in the Garden State, New Jersey regulations require that private/commercial pesticide applicators to be licensed to apply any EPA-registered pesticide.

-NJ PSEP is the designated Extension program within Rutgers University for New Jersey that serves as a liaison with the USEPA and the NJDEP, providing a focal point of New Jersey pest management and pesticide safety outreach.
+Rutgers University’s NJ PSEP is the nationally-designated Extension program for New Jersey that serves as a liaison with the USEPA and the NJDEP, providing a focal point of New Jersey pest management and pesticide safety outreach.

 - Serves a wide diversity of stakeholders, providing a logical trusted connection between pesticide regulators and the regulated community.